thelonggamejournal/thelonggamejournal.github.io/index.md

 That’s what I’m here for.

-<span style="color:red;">I’ve made plenty of money mistakes myself.
+<span style="color:rgb(200,0,0);">I’ve made plenty of money mistakes myself.
 If what I’ve learned can save you time, stress, or money, I’m happy to help.</span>

 The Long Game Journal will leverage Ramsey best practices to create a practical framework for:
    Building stability,